YonathanGuez/kubernetes_training/README.md

 Dont need config file:
 3 - Port Forward: We can run a command at our terminal that tells our kubernets cluster to port-forward a port off a very specific pod inside of our cluster when we use this port forwarding thing that's going to cause our cluster to essentially behaves as though it has a node port service running inside it.
 It's going to expose this pod or a very specific port on it to the outside world and allow us to connect to it directly from our local machine.

+#### how to choose the Service:

+If we only have to have a single service port we can use NodePort.
+In the case of multiple instances of the same service, we have to use the LoadBalancer.
+Ingress is used when we have multiple services on our cluster and we want the user request routed to the service based on their path.
+Ingress is most useful if you want to expose multiple services under the same IP address, and these services all use the same L7 protocol (typically HTTP).